Kyr/CV/README.md

 <section id="about">

 # Not only coder
-I consider myself an application developer, who, first of all, care about "getting-thing-done".
+I consider myself an application developer, whoum, first of all, care about "getting-thing-done".
 With this aim, I delves into the application domain to understands: what problem the created functionality should solve.
-The next, no less important part of my work, I consider the quality of the created code, the indicators of which are testability, supportability and understandability.
+The next, no less important part of my work, the quality of the created code, the indicators of which are testability, supportability and understandability.
 And last but not least, I understand very well that a successful product is the result of the team's work.

 </section>